-Wild and Scenic Information - Farmington River FAQs
+Wild & Scenic Information - Farmington River FAQs

 What part of the Farmington River is designated?

-The Farmington Wild and Scenic River segment runs from the base of the Goodwin Dam in Hartland to the Nepaug River confluence in Canton (slightly upstream of the Canton Town Bridge).
-The segment is 15.1 miles long.
+The West Branch Farmington Wild & Scenic River section runs from the base of the Goodwin Dam in Hartland to the Nepaug River confluence in Canton (slightly upstream of the Canton Town Bridge).
+This designed section is 15.1 miles long.

-When was the river designated a Wild and Scenic River?
+When was the river designated a Wild & Scenic River?

 August 26, 1994, the Upper 14 miles were designated.